airixz/learning-git/readme.txt

-this is the first file for learning git this file has be added in the repository

-now the file has been change.
+This repository is only for learning git.
+All the codes and files is NOT for reference.

-add one line in this file.
+Don't use any code in this repository.
+Thank you.